 Are subject-to properties a good investment?

-Subject-to properties can be a profitable investment strategy, but you should conduct thorough research and due diligence before making any decisions.
+Subject-to properties can be a profitable investment strategy, but you should do due diligence before making any decisions.

 Nic